The monitoring system doesn't send notifications properly, and not everyone uses Telegram.

 Then let's address that early in Q4

-#5 Updated by Florian Effenberger about 1 month ago
+#5 Updated by Florian Effenberger 5 months ago

 A topic for the next admin call would be to agree on a method to deliver notifications